We're lucky to have some of the best fundraisers in the world.

 Mongol Rally 2012

 Nicci and Ian have known each other for 15 years, but apparently the most time they've ever spent in a car together is 2 hours.
-So they're driving to Mongolia.
+So they're drove to Mongolia.
 With fake moustaches.

-No, we're not sure either, but they're doing it for War Child so we love them anyway!
-Make sure they're right under your nose by following them on Twitter.
+No, we're not sure either, but they're did it for War Child so we love them anyway!

 In February Jay trekked 130 miles across the Arctic.
 In minus 34C.
 Doing a marathon every day for 5 days!